sematext/docs/docs/logs/logs-usage-screen.md

 ![Logs Usage Stored and Received](../images/logs/logs-usage-stored-received.png)

+The costs are determined by the data you send to the Logs App.
+When you transmit raw log messages to Sematext, a fixed rate of $0.1 per GB applies (received price), regardless of your plan or daily log volume/retention selection.
+Once Sematext receives the logs, any defined pipeline processors are applied to structure or discard them based on your specified pipeline conditions before storing.
+Storage prices vary across plans, daily log volumes, and retention periods.
+Therefore, it's crucial to note that while you can send large amounts of data to Sematext, it's beneficial to filter out noise or unnecessary data to minimize storage expenses.

 ## Daily Log Volume and Cost Optimization
 Selecting the appropriate Daily Volume plan is pivotal for achieving the **optimal $/GB** price.
 If the chosen Daily Volume is consistently exceeded, it can result in a higher $/GB price compared to selecting the next higher Daily Volume tier.